-To add a new root topic, select a language from the drop-down menu and enter a word in the Add root topic field.
+To add a new root topic, select a language from the drop-down menu and enter a word or phrase in the Add root topic field.
 Then click the Add button.

-To rename a topic, click the Edit link to the right of the topic or subtopic name.
-The name row will expand to show the Change topic name field.
+To rename a topic, mouse over the topic row and click the Edit Topic button, which has a pencil icon and will appear to the right of the topic or subtopic name.
+The name row will expand to show an editable field.
 Update the name, and then click the Save button.

-You can translate topic names so that they appear in the correct language when an author is editing an article.
-To translate a topic, click the Edit link to display the Add Translation field for that topic name.
-Select the language you are translating into from the drop-down menu, enter the translation of the topic name, and then click the Translate button.
+You can translate topic names so that they appear in the correct language when a journalist is editing a translated article.
+To translate a topic, click the Edit topic button (with the pencil icon) to display the Add Translation field for that topic.
+Select the language you are translating into from the drop-down menu on the left, enter the translation of the topic name, and then click the Add button.